-- If a warning message or a warning code appears in the Driver Information Centre. - If the parking assist detects an object. - If unintended lane change occurs. - If the reverse gear is engaged and the rear end carrier extended. - If the diesel particle filter has reached the maximum filling level.
+- If seat belt is not fastened. - If a door or the tailgate is not fully closed when starting off. - If a certain speed is exceeded with parking brake applied. - If a programmed speed is exceeded. - If a warning message or a warning code appears in the Driver Information Centre. - If the parking assist detects an object. - If the reverse gear is engaged and the rear end carrier extended. - If the diesel particle filter has reached the maximum filling level.